lkgbeda/BCB456_Final_Project/README.md

 o	DSeq2 was used to analyse differentially expressed genes in R o	DEGs were filtered and visualized in R
--	Difference from original: any methodological variation o o	The major variation was the kind of tools used in analysis o	We used Galaxy and R o	The paper
+-	Difference from original: any methodological variation

+The major variation was the kind of tools used in analysis
--	Challenges encountered: Description of any obstacles
+  - We used Galaxy and R
 ## Results
 Summary of how results compare to the original findings
 -	Tables/figures successfully reproduced